mogzol/prisma-generator-typescript-interfaces/CUSTOM_TYPES.md

 }
 ```

+These type annotation comments must be documentation comments (with a triple-slash, like `///`) and not normal comments (`//`).
+You cannot put any text on the same line before the opening bracket, but you can include text after the closing bracket.
+You can include additional documentation above the type comment, but not below, the type annotation comment must be the final line of the documentation.

+> [!Note]
+> If the `includeComments` option is enabled, the custom type documentation line will not be included in the generated comment.

+There are two types of type annotations:

-Note that these type annotations must be at the start of a field's documentation, and must use three slashes `///`, not two like a regular comment.
-Regular annotations must be wrapped in square brackets (`[` `]`), and literal type annotations must be wrapped in square brackets with an exclamation point (`![` `]`).
+- Regular type annotations, which are wrapped in square brackets (`[` `]`)
+- Literal type annotations, which are wrapped in square brackets with an exclamation point at the start (`![` `]`).

 Regular type annotations, like with `myJson` in the example, are treated as imported types and require the `typeImportPath` option to be set.
 See [imported types](#imported-types) for more information.